Pope Innocent VII: Papacy

 Innocent's protector Ladislaus sent a squad of troops to quell the riots, and by January 1406 the Romans again acknowledged Papal temporal authority, and Innocent VII felt able to return.
 But Ladislaus, not content with the former concessions, desired to extend his authority in Rome and the Papal States.
 To attain his end he aided the Ghibelline faction in Rome in their revolutionary attempts in 1405.
 A squad of troops which King Ladislaus had sent to the aid of the Colonna faction was still occupying the Castle of Sant' Angelo, ostensibly protecting the Vatican, but making frequent sorties upon Rome and the neighbouring territory.
 Only after Ladislaus was excommunicated did he yield to the demands of the Pope and withdraw his troops.

 Shortly after his accession in 1404 Innocent VII had taken steps to keep his oath by proclaiming a council to resolve the Western Schism.
 King Charles VI of France, theologians at the University of Paris, such as Pierre d'Ailly and Jean Gerson, and King Rupert of Germany, were all urging such a meeting.
 However, the troubles of 1405 furnished him with a pretext for postponing the meeting, claiming that he could not guarantee safe passage to his rival Benedict XIII if he came to the council in Rome.
 Benedict, however, made it appear that the only obstacle to the end of the Schism was the unwillingness of Innocent VII.
 Innocent VII was unreceptive to the proposal that he as well as Benedict XIII should resign in the interests of peace.

 Death

 Innocent died in Rome on 6 November 1406.
-It is said that Innocent VII planned the restoration of the Roman University, but his death brought an end to such talk.